Family Vacation Activities in Fort Lauderdale, Fla., for Children with Special Needs

 By Julie Landry Laviolette

-Families traveling with a child on the autism spectrum or with special needs can find plenty to see and do in Fort Lauderdale, Fla.
+Families traveling to Fort Lauderdale with a child on the autism spectrum or with special needs can find plenty to see and do.

-Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime in Fort Lauderdale.
+If your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime in these Fort Lauderdale locations and attractions.

 Places to explore in and around Fort Lauderdale: